The Tavern Maid

 “Thank you, Kai,” said a woman in a low, rough voice.
 “Let her in, please.”

 Turning back to Balini, Kai opened the door completely and gestured for the fairy to enter.
 Balini nodded in thanks and stepped through the doorway into a scarcely furnished room illuminated by two windows at the back, and a single diya placed on a table.
-Standing in front of the table was a fairy with swirling blue, scarred wings.
-She wore dark trousers, leather boots, and a loose fitting blouse the same shade as a twilight sky.
+Standing in front of the table was a fairy with scarred blue wings.
+She wore dark trousers, leather boots, and a loose fitting blouse the color of a twilight sky.
 A single braid draped over her shoulder and down her torso, reaching just below her hips.

 As Balini finally lifted her eyes towards the woman’s face, she felt her heart skip a beat.
 Her chest tightened and old, painful memories resurfaced.
 It was suddenly a challenge to breathe.